 Using the Rules of Inference to Build Valid Arguments

-- valid argument: a sequence of statements - each statement is either a premise or follows from previous statements by rules of inference
+- A valid argument is a sequence of statements.
+Each statement is either a premise or follows from previous statements by rules of inference.
+The last statement is called conclusion. - A valid argument takes the following form: